 1803 – Lewis and Clark started their expedition to the west by leaving Pittsburgh, Pennsylvania.

 1888 – Mary Ann Nichols was murdered, the first of Jack the Ripper’s confirmed victims.

 1897 – Thomas Edison received his patent (# 589168) for his Kinetoscope, the first movie projector.

 1957 – #1 Hit August 31, 1957 – September 13, 1957: Debbie Reynolds – Tammy

 1962 – Trinidad and Tobago became independent from Britain.

 1963 – #1 Hit August 31, 1963 – September 20, 1963: The Angels – My Boyfriend’s Back

 1965 – The Aero Spacelines Super Guppy aircraft made its inaugural flight.

-1993 – Barney’s Favorites Volume 1, was released featuring 27 songs by the purple dinosaur.
+1993 – Barney’s Favorites Volume 1, featured 27 songs by the purple dinosaur.

 1997 – Diana, Princess of Wales, her companion Dodi Fayed (with driver Henri Paul) died in a car crash in Paris.